Eng0AI/denuvo-slides-template/slides.md

   * GetUserNameW
   * GetVolumeInformationW

-- super hard to find
+- Hard to find
-  - looks like regular memory access
+  - Looks like regular memory access
-  - game reads import table all the time
+  - Game reads import table all the time

 ---